Future-Web-Programming/Full-Stack-Web-Development/javaScript/01-what is javascript/README.md

 ---

+## Prerquist to take this course ?

+**HTML and CSS**

+I have uploaded complete course on HTML and CSS , you can watch it first then take this course.

 > “You don’t have to be great to start.
 But you have to start to be great.”
 > — **Zig Ziglar**